utkrisht14/DL_Models_Research_Walmart/README.md

 <br/> <br/>
-<b> Model-2: </b> GRU (Gated Recurrent Unit) models are simplified versions of LSTMs, designed to capture long-term dependencies in sequential data with fewer parameters and a simpler architecture, making them faster to train.
+<b> Model-2:  GRU (Gated Recurrent Unit) </b>: <br/>
+GRU models are simplified versions of LSTMs, designed to capture long-term dependencies in sequential data with fewer parameters and a simpler architecture, making them faster to train.
 Unlike LSTMs, GRUs merge the forget and input gates into a single update gate and lack an output gate, which reduces computational complexity but might result in slightly less control over memory management compared to LSTMs.

 The graph shows that the 50-day window size performs the best among all tested configurations, achieving the highest R-square value, indicating it captures the optimal amount of historical data for accurate predictions.
 Shorter windows (7 and 20 days) underperform, suggesting insufficient historical context, while the 100-day window, though capturing more data, does not improve further, possibly due to overfitting or increased noise.